 Foods too may be caffeinated.
 A 3.5-ounce or 100-gram serving of milk chocolate with 33-percent cocoa contains 45 milligrams of caffeine.

-Bittersweet chocolate at 55 percent cocoa has 124 milligrams of caffeine per serving and 100 percent pure cocoa chocolate contains upwards of 240 milligrams of caffeine!
+Bittersweet chocolate at 55 percent cocoa has 124 mg of caffeine per serving and 100 percent pure cocoa chocolate contains upwards of 240 milligrams of caffeine!

 Any foods that contain coffee or coffee flavoring are likely to be caffeinated as well, including coffee-flavored bagels, coffee ice cream, and other desserts such as tiramisu.